 National Museum of Scotland

-We’ve never gone to a museum 2 days in a row – not the Louvre, not the British Museum, not anywhere.
-But when we decided what to do on our second day in Edinburgh, we all wanted to go back to the National Museum of Scotland to see the rest of it.
+We’ve never gone to a museum two days in a row – not the Louvre, not the British Museum, not anywhere.
+But when we woke up on the second day of our family trip to Edinburgh, we all wanted to go back to the National Museum of Scotland to see the rest of it.

 Our 3-year old requested we start at the top this time, so we took the glass elevator up to the fifth floor.
 The animal theme extends all the way to the top floor and we spent a lot of time looking at survival strategies of animals, including some good exhibits on extinction.
 As usual, there was plenty of interesting stuff for the kids, including a full room of interactive displays and activities for the kids to have fun with.